SoCo/SoCo/README.rst

    play a specific song from it)
 -  Get the saved favorite radio stations and shows (title and stream URI)
+-  Search for and play item from your music library

 SoCo also supports lower level access from Python to all Sonos services (eg Alarms)